 Moving Up in the World

-Dall sheep live in rugged land in North America.
+Dall sheep live in some of the most rugged, hostile land in North America.
 They move as the seasons change.
-Their migration goes up and down.
-It’s called a vertical migration.
+But theirs is a vertical migration.

 Dall sheep migrate up and down mountains.